-Description The distance of the control from the top of the band in which the control is located.
+The distance of the control from the top of the band in which the control is located.

-In the painter Y on the Position page in the Properties view.
+Y on the Position page in the Properties view.

-Value An integer in the unit of measure specified for the report.
-Units of measure on page 324.
+An integer in the unit of measure specified for the report.
+Units of measure include PowerBuilder units, thousandths of an inch (1000 = 1 inch), thousandths of a centimeter (1000 = 1 centimeter), or pixels.

-Example For information, see "Example 4: changing the size and location of controls"
+For information, see "Example 4: changing the size and location of controls" on page 322.